ericamendez/Docker-and-Kubernetes-Course/frontend/README.md

         - Benefit is that EB automatically scales everything up for us.
     - Configure `.travis.yml` to add deploy instructions (notes in files).

+### Flow for deplying this single container set up
+- Push code to github
+- Travis automatically pulls repo
+- Travis builds image and tests code
+- Travis pushes code to AWS EB
+- EB builds image and deploys it

 REMINDER TO DELETE RESOURCES CREATED IN EBS OR YOU WILL BE CHARGED AWS BILL
 1. Go to the Elastic Beanstalk dashboard.